-Evaluation: The soil types where structures or paved areas will occur on the subject property potentially pose moderate limitations for development.
-The proposed development will address soil limitations through appropriate techniques including cutting and filling.
+Evaluation: The soil types where structures or paved areas will occur on the subject property potentially pose only slight limitations for development.
+The proposed development will address any slight soil limitations through appropriate site preparation and foundation design and construction.